When I was a lot younger, I had a ton of them on my cheeks and chin and lemme tell you, they drove me kookoo for cocoa puffs.

 Male and female hormones are different.
 While we all have the same TYPE of hormones running through our veins, we don’t have the same levels.
 Men have more testosterone and women have more estrogen; which can both cause issues.

 Also, on a chemical level, men generally have larger pores compared to women.
-Women’s pores, however, might enlarge when experiencing menstruation or any hormonal changes.
+Women’s pores, however, might enlarge when you have your period or if you’re going through any intense hormonal changes.

 #3: Sun Damage